aglushkov/serega/README.md

   attribute :comments_count,
     batch: {
       loader: CommentsCountBatchLoader, # callable(keys, context, plan_point)
-      key: :id,                         # can be skipped as same as :default_key
+      key: :id, # can be skipped (as :id value is same as configured :default_key)
       default: 0
     }

   # Define batch loader via Symbol, later we should define this loader via
   # `config.batch.define(:posts_comments_counter) { ... }`
-  # Batch keys here are :id (default key), and default value is nil
+  #
+  # Loader will receive array of ids, as `default_key: :id` plugin option was specified.
+  # Default value for not found counters is nil, as `:default` option not defined
   attribute :comments_count,
     batch: { loader: :posts_comments_counter }